-- 1. Induction projects - 2.
-Woodbridge Editions and additional extra curricular opportunities. - 3.
-A level Personal Investigation that includes a Related Study (60% of A level) - 4.
+- Induction projects - Woodbridge Editions and additional extra-curricular opportunities - A level Personal Investigation that includes a Related Study (60% of A level) - 4.
 A level externally-set task (40% of A level) - 5.
-Portfolio preparation
+Portfolio presentation

-Photography is 100% coursework meaning all lessons and homework contribute towards the same task -producing a portfolio of work.
+Photography is 100% coursework meaning all lessons and homework contribute towards the same task - producing a portfolio of work.
 The focus of the course is to enable students to become skilful and fulfilled practitioners, rather than just making art to suit an assessment matrix.
 Homework is clearly an essential part of the course and is designed to maximise the artistic freedom of students.
 Support is given to students regarding the content and amount they need to produce each week, but the direction of the artists' work is in their own hands.